chetannothingness/opoch-h-system-vt/docs/H-Sys_Least_Cost_Operations_Spec.md

 - legal shift constraints,
 - overtime recourse.

 The "least cost" is not benchmark-relative.
-It is the optimum of a pinned contract:
+It is the optimum of a day-ahead planning problem given fixed headcount caps and pinned SLA physics:

 ```
-C* = min_{legal staffing + real-time recourse}
+C* = min_{legal staffing}  [Operator wages + Leader wages]
-     E[Operator wages + Leader wages + OT wages + SLA penalties]
 ```

+Real-time overtime recourse is a separate execution report (Section 5), not part of `C*`.

 If infeasible: output **UNSAT** with a minimal deficit witness.